jungle-memory/gene-research/lymph-node-patterns/README.md

 ## What They Need

 They need your help identifying germinal centers in images of lymph nodes.
-You look at images of real slides of cells and find the centers.

 ![citizen-science-lymph-node-patterns](https://blog.junglememory.com/wp-content/uploads/2022/05/citizen-science-lymph-node-patterns.png)